Check out the BG24TV video of The Write Kind of Jobs Event!

-One of the oldest established programs in the country, Creative Writing at Bowling Green State University emphasizes the fine arts element of its degree.
-The program offers a BFA and MFA degrees, and has an outstanding record of graduate success in publication and career preparation.
-For recent highlights, view the 2013 Director's letter.
+One of the oldest established programs in the country, Creative Writing at Bowling Green State University emphasizes the studio fine arts element of its degree.
+The program offers a BFA and MFA..
+Teaching assistantships are available for the MFA Program.
+Please see the Graduate College policies and procedures.
+MFA students will be expected to concentrate in either poetry or fiction and all application materials must be sent to the Graduate College by January 15th prior to the fall semester in which they wish to enter the Program.

 Writers in the BFA Program work in intensive workshops of limited size, with comprehensive education in craft and knowledge of the discipline.
 This studio experience is complemented by English and interdisciplinary courses as well as competitive opportunities to intern with Mid-American Review, our award-winning international literary magazine.

 The program hosts the College of Arts and Sciences Visiting Writers Series, an important aspect of BGSU's campus culture.
 Nationally-known writers, such as Marge Piercy, Virgil Suarez, C.K.
 Williams, Aimee Bender, Anthony Doerr, Simon Ortiz, Stuart Dybek, Grace Paley, Stephen Dunn, Frank Chin, and Rick Moody, visit to read their works and meet with faculty and students.
 In addition to visiting writers, BGSU faculty, students, and distinguished alumni also read from their works.
 All readings are free and open to the public.
 A schedule can be found by following the link on the sidebar to the left.